clap-lab/clap-lab.github.io/workshop.markdown

 # **Program**

-You can look forward to a versatile program including two keynote talks (see information below), a poster session, a visit of the Gauss' observatory, a workshop dinner, idea pitches, and cooperative sessions.
+You can look forward to a versatile program including two keynote talks (see information above), a poster session, a visit of the Gauss' observatory, a workshop dinner, idea pitches, and cooperative sessions.

 <!--
 ### **Monday, March 16, 2026**